Hani Hanjour: Late 1990s

 An FBI informant named Aukai Collins claims he told the FBI about Hanjour's activities during 1998, giving them Hanjour's name and phone number, and warning them that more and more foreign-born Muslims seem to be taking flying lessons.
 The FBI admits it paid Collins to monitor the Islamic and Arab communities in Phoenix at the time, but denies Collins told them anything about Hanjour.

 Hanjour gained his FAA commercial pilot certificate in April 1999, getting a "satisfactory" rating from the examiner.
+After receiving his commercial pilot certificate, Hanjour went on to train at other flight schools for more advanced flying.
+This caused concern among the instructors as they thought “he was so bad a pilot and spoke such poor English that they contacted the Federal Aviation Administration to verify that his license was not a fake.”
+The FAA verified his license and offered to provide him with English language tutors.
 Hanjour's bank records indicate that he travelled to Ontario, Canada, in March 1999 for an unknown reason.

 He traveled to Saudi Arabia to get a job working with Saudi Arabian Airlines as a commercial pilot but was rejected by a civil aviation school in Jeddah.
 His brother, Yasser, relayed that Hanjour, frustrated, "turned his attention toward religious texts and cassette tapes of militant Islamic preachers."
 He told his family in late 1999 he was heading to the United Arab Emirates to find work.
-However, it is likely that he headed to Al-Qaeda training camps in Afghanistan.
-He was known by al-Qaeda as Urwah al-Taa'ifi.
+However, it is likely that he headed to al-Qaeda training camps in Afghanistan.
+He was known by al-Qaeda as Urwa al-Taa'ifi.

 2000

 In May 2000, a third person accompanied Nawaf al-Hazmi and Khalid al-Mihdhar to Sorbi's Flying Club where he waited on the ground as they took a flight lesson.
 It has been theorized this may have been Hanjour.

 In September Hanjour again sent his $110 registration to the ELS Language Center, which leased space on Holy Names College campus in Oakland, California, to continue his English studies.
 He also applied for another U.S. student visa.
 Although he was accepted, after the attacks, it would be reported that his visa application was 'suspicious'.
 Granted an F-1 student visa in Jeddah, Saudi Arabia, September 2000, he failed to reveal that he had previously traveled to the U.S. He never turned up for classes at the ELS Language Center, and when the school contacted its Saudi representative, he reported that he could not find Hanjour either.

-On December 5, Hanjour opened a CitiBank account in Deira, Dubai.
-On December 8, Hanjour was recorded flying into the Cincinnati/Northern Kentucky International Airport, and is thought to have met with Nawaf al-Hazmi in San Diego shortly thereafter.
+On 5 December, Hanjour opened a CitiBank account in Deira, Dubai.
+On 8 December, Hanjour was recorded flying into the Cincinnati/Northern Kentucky International Airport, and is thought to have met with Nawaf al-Hazmi in San Diego shortly thereafter.